 Can we come and see the dogs, and which one we want to adopt, before we fill out the adoption paperwork?

 No. The adoption form is the first step.
 Please see the adoption page for our adoption process to understand how it works.
-We require the adoption application prior to any meet and greets.
-There are no exceptions to this.
-As we do not have a center, our dogs are housed with different foster carers throughout the country.
-As a result, we only disrupt the foster carers schedules and organize a meet and greet with dogs and prospective adopters once we have received a completed application and photos of the property, so we can be sure the Adopter is a match.
+We require a completed adoption application before arranging any meet-and-greets—there are no exceptions to this policy.
+As we do not have a centralized facility, our dogs are cared for by foster families across the country.
+To respect their time and schedules, we only arrange meet-and-greets after receiving a completed application and property photos to ensure the adopter is a good match for the dog.

-I would like to adopt a Chihuahua as a gift for [INSERT FAMILY MEMBER OR FRIEND HERE] How can I do this?
+I would like to adopt a Chihuahua as a gift for [INSERT FAMILY MEMBER OR FRIEND HERE] as they love dogs and need a companion.
+How can I do this?

 I'm looking for a small dog as a gift for my child, can you assist?